romiebanerjee/mmengine-bayes/README.md

 ## 🚀 New Features

-- **Curvature objects**: New object class `mmengine.curvature.KFAC` supporting korneckde-factored Laplace posterior of a trained model
+- **Curvature objects**: New object class `mmengine.curvature.KFAC` supporting kronecker-factored Laplace posterior of a trained model
 - **Gradient objects**: The `KFAC` objects supports kronecker-factored gradients and inner products
 - **Loop objects**: Loop objects `FisherLoop` and `TestUncLoop` added in `mmengine/runner/loops.py`, iterators for training KFAC-fisher and testing predictive uncertainty
 - **New runner functions**: added functionalities to `mmengine/runner/runner.py`
-- **Model-agnostic**: works with any OpenMMlab model
+- **Model-agnostic**: works with any OpenMMlab model r
 <!-- 👉 **Try it out**: [Live Demo Link] (if applicable)   -->

 ## Installation